Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

 \subsection{Correlation between eccentricity and $d_{\perp}$}

-Let's turn attention to the skewness $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ and the related experimentally measured observable $\lr{v_2^2(\delta [\pT]/[\pT])}$.
-They has been studied both experimentally~\cite{jjia,ATLAS-CONF-2021-001} and in models~\cite{Giacalone:2019pca,Jia:2021wbq}, and as discussed below, they have great potential in constraining the triaxiality of the colliding nuclei.
+Let us turn our attention to the skewness $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ and the related final-state observable $\lr{v_2^2(\delta [\pT]/[\pT])}$.
+This observable has been studied both experimentally~\cite{jjia,ATLAS-CONF-2021-001} and in models~\cite{Giacalone:2019pca,Jia:2021wbq}, and, as discussed below, it has great potential in constraining the triaxiality of the colliding nuclei.